7 ways 9/11 influenced pop culture that you may have forgotten or never known about

 Finally, 9/11 helped steer the course of what is currently the world’s most popular entertainment force across film and television: the Marvel Cinematic Universe.

-The aforementioned Iron Man—the alter-ego of metal-clad zillionaire genius Tony Stark—was originally conceived as a fighter against the “Communist menace,” facing off against villains, such as the Red Barbarian, the Crimson Dynamo, and the Mandarin.
-In fact, at one point in the comic books, Nikita Khrushchev personally tried to take him out.
+The aforementioned Iron Man—the metal-clad alter-ego of zillionaire genius Tony Stark—was originally conceived as a fighter against the “Communist menace,” facing off against villains such as the Red Barbarian and the Crimson Dynamo.
+In fact, at one point in the comics, Nikita Khrushchev personally tried to take him out.
 Not long after 9/11, though, writer Warren Ellis retconned the character’s origin story, tracing it to the first Gulf War instead.
-By the time the MCU launched with 2008’s Iron Man, the title character is given new origins: Tony Stark is captured and tortured by some of the Afghan terrorists who have been purchasing the weapons Stark manufactures, unbeknownst to him.
+By the time the MCU launched with 2008’s Iron Man, the title character got another origin story makeover.
+This time, Tony Stark was captured and tortured by some of the Afghan terrorists who had been purchasing Stark’s weapons unbeknownst to him.

-The attacks on 9/11 don’t just linger in the MCU in Tony Stark’s origins, though.
+The attacks on 9/11 don’t just linger in the MCU through Tony Stark’s genesis, though.
 Future films in the franchise include oddly realistic acts of terrorism obviously inspired by those perpetrated that day.
-The implication seems to be that if superheroes had existed in real life in 2001, 9/11 never might have happened.
+The implication seems to be that if superheroes had existed in real life back then, 9/11 might never have happened.

 But they don’t, and it did.
-And pop culture will never let us forget it.
+And pop culture will never let us forget.